Republicans reluctant to chastise Trump on Mueller

 Breaking News Emails

-WASHINGTON — Republicans on Capitol Hill mostly steered clear of lecturing the president Monday after a weekend where his tweets attacking special counsel Robert Mueller’s probe and celebrating the firing of FBI Deputy Director Andrew McCabe.
+WASHINGTON — Republicans on Capitol Hill mostly steered clear of lecturing the president Monday after he attacked special counsel Robert Mueller’s probe and celebrated the firing of FBI Deputy Director Andrew McCabe over the weekend.

 Instead, they insisted that President Donald Trump, no matter how much he rants, would not take the dramatic step of ordering Mueller to be fired.

-Note: CORRECTION (March 20, 10:20 a.m.
-ET): A previous version of this article misspelled the first name of a Republican senator from Utah.
-He is Orrin Hatch, not Orin.